doblabs/easy-as-pypi/CONTRIBUTING.rst

 Getting Started
 ===============

 Ready to contribute?
-Here's how to set up |pypi-and-die|_ for local development.
+Here's how to set up |easy-as-pypi|_ for local development.

-1. Fork the |pypi-and-die|_ repo on GitHub.
+1. Fork the |easy-as-pypi|_ repo on GitHub.

    * Visit `<https://github.com/landonb/easy-as-pypi>`__
      and click *Fork*.